iomesh/docs/docs/monitor-iomesh/iomesh-metrics.md

 ## IOMesh Metrics

-Before monitoring IOMesh storage, you should understand IOMesh metrics which can be interpreted from the chunk, cluster, or volume level.
+Before monitoring IOMesh storage, understand IOMesh metrics which can be interpreted from the chunk, cluster, or volume level.

 ### Chunk Metrics